 Paragraph 1: Angelica’s essay starts by immediately laying down a hook: outsiders think she is quiet, but that isn’t the case.
 Not only does this grab the reader’s attention and lure them to keep reading, but it also sets up the rest of the essay by creating a structure for Angelica to explain how she is not what she seems.
 See how she also manages to hide in a few specific details of things she enjoys.

 Paragraph 2: Now, we start to get an idea of who Angelica is.
 Though she does choose to write about how she enjoys something fairly common—long conversations with friends—she makes it unique to her by grounding the activity in her interests in psychology and philosophy.
 By writing about her daily habits of journaling and recording her dreams, we get a picture of her as someone who naturally loves analysis and interpretation, even outside the scope of academic work.

-Note: though we have demonstrated why the roommate essay is a valuable space to discuss interests other than academic or extracurricular ones if your child can manage to tie such interests or activities to their personality in a way that seems completely natural, as Angelica did, it’s outstanding.
+Note: though we have demonstrated why the roommate essay is a valuable space to discuss interests other than academic or extracurricular ones, if your child can tie such interests or activities to their personality in a completely natural way, as Angelica did, it’s outstanding.
 It’s proof that their intellectual passions are organically related to their personal and private lives.

 Why it works

 Angelica’s essay works because she uses intimate personal details to create a larger story about who she is.
 She gives the reader a sense of what she likes to do and why these things matter to her.
 Through this, we come to understand her personal qualities.
 In reading Angelica’s essay, we get a sense of her as initially reserved but ultimately chatty, interested in other people, analytical, creative, and open-minded.

 Angelica uses an easy, conversational tone with the occasional dash of light humor.
 As such, her essay doesn’t read like it’s trying too hard to be something it’s not and instead just sounds genuine.